MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/user-guide-learn-basics.md

 ## Business processes in Dynamics 365 Sales

-Business processes help everyone follow best practices, even when handling situations that don’t occur very often.
+Business processes help everyone follow best practices, even when handling situations that don’t occur often.
 You complete a step by entering data or marking the step completed in the process bar at the top of the screen.
 When all the steps are done, you can move on to the next stage.

 The following ready-to-use business processes are available that you can use as you move your leads through a sales process: